apoorvagnihotri/big-little-net/README.md

 **22th March 2019** - Correct the implementation by having upsampling at the end of the branches itself.

 **25th March 2019** - Running on 8 Nvidia-V100 16GB GPUs, taking `batch_size=1024` due to time and money contraint.
-Taking batch size as 1024 as it is the fastest I can go on 16GB cards.
+Taking batch size as 1024 as it is the fastest I can go on 16GB cards (according to the idea that batch sizes should be multiple of 2s).

 ## Plan